abbyazari/abbyazari.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
 This page provides an overview of essential themes in my scholarship in machine learning for science and planetary plasma transport.
-You can find a full list of works at <a href="https://scholar.google.com/citations?hl=en&user=UdcGQbYAAAAJ">Google Scholar</a> and active projects under <a href="https://abbyazari.github.io/research/">Research</a>
+You can find a full list of works at <a href="https://scholar.google.com/citations?hl=en&user=UdcGQbYAAAAJ">Google Scholar</a> and active projects under <a href="https://abbyazari.github.io/research/">Research</a>.

-### Machine Learning for Scientific Insight
+### Data Science Methods for Scientific Insight

 These works create and review methods for data intensive research and provide paths toward integrating data science into planetary science and space physics.